matthew-robertson/Useful_things/I Learned Something Today/Bash.md

 1. `ctrl+a` and `ctrl+e` move to the start/end of the line.
 1. `ctrl+r` and `ctrl+s` will search through the history, which is wild.
 1. You can repeat previous data using a couple different things. `!!` will repeat the previous command, useful for building pipelines. `!$` is shorthand for the last argument of the previous command, and `!*` is shorthand for all of the arguments of the previous command.
 1. `df -h` gives you the disk sizes in a human-readable format, while `du -h` does the same for file sizes.
+You can use `--max-depth=1` (`-d 1` on Mac) to only list files/folders at the current level.
 1. start services (like docker, for when an AWS instance gets reset!) using `sudo service docker start`.
 1. `strace` is a cool little (and performance-heavy) tool, that tracks all syscalls a call makes. `strace ls .` records every system call `ls` would make.
 1. `grep -rl "foo" dict/to/search | xargs sed -i 's/foo/bar/g'`  will replace all instances of foo with bar in files in the target directory.
 If you're on mac, `-i` requires an argument. `-i ""` should cover that.